 Route 15 is the main road between Frederick and Gettysburg.
 In 1863, Union cavalry camped here on their way to Gettysburg.
 A Civil War Trails marker tells us that in June of 1863 Generals Custer and Farnsworth were introduced to their respective cavalry brigades here.

 Elon Farnsworth died leading a pointless cavalry charge on the third day at Gettysburg at what is now called the south cavalry field.
-"The boy general with the golden lock" led the Michigan Brigade into the fight on the east cavalry field, hollering "Common on you Wolverines" as they charged.
+"The boy general with the golden lock" led the Michigan Brigade into the fight on the east cavalry field, hollering "Come on you Wolverines" as they charged.

 The house was destroyed by a tornado in 1929 and was substantially rebuilt in the same style.